Sharini-19/Sharini-19/README.md

 - 👋 Hi, I’m @Sharini-19
-- 👀 I’m interested in Machine Learning and Data Science
+- 👀 I’m interested in Machine Learning and Data Analysis
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on Data Science
 - 📫 How to reach me sharijay19@gmail.com